Rio (Duran Duran album): Recording

 Having defined the majority of the arrangements before recording began, the band sharpened their individual performances and experimented with different sounds.
-John played fretless bass on "Lonely in Your Nightmare", while lead vocalist Simon Le Bon added vibraphone and marimba to "New Religion" and "Last Chance on the Stairway", respectively.
+John Taylor played fretless bass on "Lonely in Your Nightmare", while lead vocalist Simon Le Bon added vibraphone and marimba to "New Religion" and "Last Chance on the Stairway", respectively.
 Rhodes added the sound of a cigarette being lit and clinking glasses to the latter, while "Hungry Like the Wolf" opens with a giggle from his then-girlfriend Cheryl.
-With Thurston, Roger melded accents from his Simmons' electronic drum kit to multiple tracks, hooking up the electronic tom-toms to his acoustic set.
+With Thurston, Roger Taylor melded accents from his Simmons' electronic drum kit to multiple tracks, hooking up the electronic tom-toms to his acoustic set.
 He said in 2021: "I'd play an acoustic drum kit and just lay the Simmons over the top. [...]
 And I'm glad that we did that. ...it was great to have something modern coming through as part of the kit, but it didn't completely dominate the sound."

 Saxophonist Andy Hamilton played the solo on "Rio".
-Hamilton had previously contributed to the "night version" of Duran Duran "Planet Earth" and performed with Duran Duran on their 1981 European tour dates.
+Hamilton had previously contributed to the "night version" of "Planet Earth" and performed with Duran Duran on their 1981 European tour dates.
 He mostly improvised his part, basing most of the solo on two chords.
 Rhodes oversaw Hamilton's part, which he later described as "more of an integral melody within the song rather than a solo", leading it to be played the same way during concert performances.
 The track's opening was created when Rhodes dropped metal rods onto the strings of the studio's grand piano and flipped the tape over, reversing the sound.